jraleman/cv/index.md

 `Jul 2019 – Feb 2020`
 _Full-time - Palo Alto, California, (8 months)_

-> - Implemented stable React presentational components and containers, and stand-alone functions to be added to any future pages.
+> - Implemented stable React.js components and containers, and stand-alone, helper functions for multiple pages.

 > - Experience in working with GraphQL queries, use Apollo GraphQL library.
-Building isomorphic applications using React and Redux with GraphQL on server side.

-> - Added dynamic functionality by creating, dispatching, and maintaining Action Creators that dispatch Actions by Redux.
+> - Building isomorphic applications using React.js and Redux with GraphQL on server-side.

-> - Used Middleware in application to retrieve data from Backend, and to also perform RESTful API web services calls for POST, PUT, DELETE and GET methods.
+> - Added dynamic functionality by creating, and maintaining Redux's action creators dispatchers.

-> - Worked with JEST unit test framework to write unit tests for JavaScript code, and Selenium Webdriver to write end-to-end (E2E) tests.
+> - Worked with JEST framework to write unit tests, and Selenium Webdriver to write end-to-end (E2E) tests.

-> - Configured Web pack to execute linters, magnifiers, pre/post-processors, tests, transpires, etc. based on build target.
+> - Configured Webpack to execute linters, magnifiers, pre/post-processors, tests, transpires, etc. based on build script.

 ### Lead Software Engineer